canonical/craft-actions/snapcraft/setup/README.md

 # snapcraft/setup

-When invoked, this action installs and configures LXD and Snapcraft.
+This action installs and configures LXD and Snapcraft.

 ## Usage